cisagov/ScubaGoggles/baselines/Google Chat Minimum Viable Secure Configuration Baseline v0.1.md

 ## 7. Content Reporting

-This section covers the content reporting functionality.
+This section covers the content reporting functionality, a feature that allows users to report messages that violate organizational guidelines to workspace admins.

 ### Policies